 sessions at the Texas Music Educators Association Convention and Clinic.

-She currently teaches classes at St. Edward's University and Texas State University.
+She currently teaches classes at Texas State University.
 She is the proud parent of Christina and Jonathan.

 Author and Production Manager, Compositor

 Brian VandeWalle earned his Bachelor in Music Education degree from Texas State

 University at San Marcos.
 He began teaching elementary music in 1999,

 and currently teaches K - 5th grades at Kocurek Elementary School in Austin, TX.
 In